K. K. Shailaja: Political career

-K. K. Shailaja has been elected as CPI (M) Central Committee Member in the 22nd Congress of the CPI(M) held between April 18 and 22 2018 at Hyderabad, Telangana and the State Secretary of All India Democratic Women's Association.
+K. K. Shailaja has been elected as CPIM Central Committee Member in the 22nd Congress of the CPIM held between 18 and 22 April 2018 at Hyderabad, Telangana and the State Secretary of All India Democratic Women's Association.

-She represented Kuthuparamba in 1996 and Peravoor in 2006, both of which are in Kannur district, in the Kerala Legislative Assembly.
+She represented Kuthuparamba in 1996 and Peravoor in 2006, both of which are in Kannur district, in the KLA.
 Shailaja won a total of 67,013 votes in the Kuthuparamba constituency, winning by a margin of 12,291 votes.
 In the first Pinarayi Vijayan ministry, she was the minister of Health and Social Welfare.